 Philosophy: Our goal is to treat each patient individually, with compassion and professionalism.
 We listen deeply to physicians and our patients.
 We enroll each patient as an active member of her therapy team; we respect her feelings at all times.
 Our goal is to provide the finest rehabilitation from pain and dysfunction available anywhere.

-1984: To treat cervical cancer, physical therapist Belinda Wurn had pelvic surgery and extensive radiation therapy: 40 external treatments; 144 hours (6 full days) of internal radiation therapy in a lead-lined room.
+1984: To treat cervical cancer, physical therapist Belinda Wurn had pelvic surgery and extensive radiation therapy: 40 external treatments; and 144 hours (6 full days) of internal radiation therapy in a lead-lined room.

 1988: In debilitating pain from the above treatments, she and her massage therapist spouse took numerous continuing education classes in the U.S. and Europe to study the formation and deformation of adhesions.